slic3r/Slic3r-Manual/src/expert-mode/variable-layer-height.md

 - Left click: quadratic manipulator
 - right click: linear manipulator
-- for high precision settings: old layer height table is still valid and overrides

 Slic3r gives the ability to adjust the layer height along the Z axis.